fingerprintjs/fingerprintjs-pro-spa/README.md

 #### Cache time
 Use the `cacheTimeInSeconds` client constructor option to set a custom cache time.
 To ensure high identification accuracy we recommend not to cache visitors data for longer than 24 hours.
 If you pass a value higher than 86400 (60 * 60 * 24), the `FpjsClient` constructor will throw an error.

-## Support + Feedback
+## Support and feedback

-For support or to provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-spa/issues).
+To report problems, ask questions or provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-spa/issues).
+If you need private support, you can email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

 ## Documentation